ekkinox/tao-docker/README.md

 This stack also permit to run integration / functional tests of TAO.

-For this , you need to set up TAO config as follow:
+For this , you need to set up TAO config as follow in `package-tao/config/generis.conf.php`:

 ```
-# package-tao/config/generis.conf.php
 ...
 # paths
 define('ROOT_PATH','/var/www/html/');